 There will be one assignment covering the foundations and mathematical formulation of the topics discussed in the course.
-The assignment is due at the start of the class on $10^{\text{th}}$ February 2020.
+The due date is February 18th, 2022, at the start of the class.

 Critical Evaluation of a published journal article (15%, individual)